 Severe and Catastrophic Injuries

-While smaller-scale rear end collisions often lead to relatively minor injuries, semi-truck accidents can result in more severe, long-term, and life-threatening personal injuries, including:
+Smaller-scale collisions may lead to relatively minor injuries, but semi-truck accidents can result in more severe, long-term, and life-threatening personal injuries, including:

 - Muscular Tears

 - Soft tissue injuries